-Once you have an ISBN number, you can order your barcode online here.
-Your barcode will be emailed to you within 24–48 hours from date of application and proof of payment.
+Once you have an ISBN number, you can order your barcode online.
+Your barcode will be emailed to you within 1-2 business days from date of application and proof of payment.

 We can supply a barcode to anyone with an ISBN number, regardless of the country in which the book is being published.
-However, you must apply for your ISBN in the country of publication or in which you will be conducting your publishing operations.
+However, you must apply for your ISBN in the country from which you will be conducting your publishing operations.

 NOTE: We also supply barcodes for 13-digit EAN.
 An EAN is used on products that are NOT books (e.g. music CDs, DVDs, games)